univention/univention-portal/docs/containerization/hints-misc.md

 The important aspect is to include `--platform=amd64` so that it uses the matching architecture of the base image.
 Otherwise the univention packages will not all be available.

+## Configure your meeting settings

+There is a setting to allow all to become presenters, that's making it easier to collaborate and quickly share a screen.

+Otherwise people have to ask the owner of the room to be made presenter which can slow down the meeting flow drastically.

+Can be done via the room settings on <https://talk.univention.de>.